-Alphonse and Nancie Ellis shot these films in and around their Greater Grand Crossing home.
-The collection also includes a trip to Disneyland, New York and a cruise to the Caribbean.
+Alphonse and Nancy Ellis shot these films in and around their Auburn Gresham home.
+The collection also includes a trip to Disneyland, Washington D.C. and visits to the family cottage in Lakeside, Michigan.
 Super 8mm.
 Silent.
 1960-1970.
-10 films.
+40 films.

 Lynette Frazier shot these films of her life in the Greater Grand Crossing neighborhood of Chicago, as well as her many travels around the globe.
 The collection includes the aftermath of the MLK Riots, Resurrection City in Washington, DC and the 1964 World’s Fair in New York.
 8mm.
-Year Range.
+Silent.
 1950-1960.
 31 films.

 John Holland shot these films of his wife Margaret and their children Greg, Debbie, Doug and Karen in and around the East Side neighborhood.
 The collection includes graduations, holidays and Catholic ceremonies.
 8mm, Super 8mm.
 1950-1970.
 47 films.

 Ellis McClelland shot these films featuring his wife and children in the Princeton Park neighborhood.
 Scenes include visits to many of Chicago’s Parks, Buckingham Fountain and Detroit to visit relatives.
 McClelland also shot footage of car races, baseball games and his North Side mechanic shop.
-8mm; Year Range: 1940-1950.
+8mm.
+Silent.
+1940-1950.
+8 films.

 Charles Merrifield was a postal worker who lived with his family in Princeton Park.
 His films show gatherings of extended family, as well as travels across the US with his wife and children.
-8mm; 1950-1960
+8mm.
+Silent.
+1950-1960.
+6 films.

 Yosh Nakazawa filmed his wife Yuri and their sons Paul and Jon during Christmases and birthdays at their Near North Side home.
-16mm Super-8; Year Range: 1950-1960.
+16mm, Super-8.
+Silent.
+1950-1960.
+6 films.

-Dr. Helen Nash shot these scenes of family life in Atlanta and St. Louis, Missouri as well as trips to Chicago to visit relatives.
-Dr. Nash also traveled extensively with her sisters and mother and visited Europe, China, and Russia in the late sixties and seventies.
-16mm, Super-8; Year Range: 1950-1970
+Dr. Helen Nash shot these scenes of family life in Atlanta, Georgia and St. Louis, Missouri, as well as trips to Chicago to visit relatives.
+Dr. Nash also traveled extensively with her sisters and mother, visiting Europe, China, Russia, and Africa in the late sixties and seventies.
+16mm, Super 8mm.
+Silent.
+1950-1970.
+23 films.

 The Jean Patton collection was shot by both Jean Patton and her husband Robert and documents family life in Chatham and their extensive travels overseas.
 Consisting of over 100 reels Jean and her husband visited China, Japan, Europe and the Caribbean and documented nearly 20 years of family celebrations and events.
-16mm, 8mm, Super-8; Year Range: 1940-1970.
+16mm, 8mm, Super-8.
+Silent.
+1940-1970.
+100 films.

 The Pitts collection consists of films filmed by Margaret Pitts around their Greater Grand Crossing and Calumet Heights home.
 Scenes include footage of their daughter, Linda growing up.
-8mm; Year Range: 1940s-1960s.
+8mm.
+Silent.
+1940s-1960s.
+25 films.

 Leroy Roberson shot this collection documenting his extensive travels across the country with his family.
 Often taking his children out of school early this collection includes visits to California, Wyoming, the Hoover Dam and other sites in the American West.
-8mm; Year Range: 1950-1960
+8mm.
+Silent.
+1950-1960.
+32 films.

 This collection was shot primarily by Herman Roberts, his family and the staff of the Roberts Show Lounge.
-The films capture South Side nightlife (from Englewood to Hyde Park), the Roberts Show Lounge in the '50s, rural Oklahoma, and Disneyland.
+The films capture South Side nightlife from Englewood to Hyde Park, the Roberts Show Lounge in the '50s, rural Oklahoma, and Disneyland.
 8mm, 16mm.
 Silent.
 1950s.
 34 films.